dvokivon/MyOwn/README.md

 # MyOwn
-this program is designed for cleaning repositories from old versions of IDs you can find any id by its versions or versions with names
+this program is designed for cleaning repositories from old versions of IDs.
+You can find any id by its versions or versions with names